oktadev/okta-blog/_source/_posts/2022-05-05-kubernetes-microservices-azure.md

 ```

 Thus in the `k8s` directory, each service (store, blog, gateway, and registry) defines a container and a docker image to be run in that container, along with a whole lot of configuration (which is really a lot of what JHipster is bootstrapping for you).
 The registry does not have a project folder because it uses a stock image that can be pulled directly from the JHipster Docker repository.

+To use the images you just created with Kubernetes, do a find and replace in the `k8s` directory.
+Replace all instances of `andrewcarterhughes` with your Docker Hub username (`<docker-hub-username>`).

 One nice feature of Kubernetes is the ability to define [init containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).
 These are containers that run before the main container and can be used to create or wait for necessary resources like databases.
 I noticed while I was debugging things in this app that a lot of the errors happened in the init containers.
 It's helpful to know this because if you try and inspect the main container log nothing will be there because the container hasn't even started yet.
 You have to check the log for the init container that failed.
 The Kubernetes management tools that I mention below really come in handy for this.